kcech/sentilo-docs-test/docs/api_docs/general_model.rst

    (e.g. 8081).
 -  **service:** catalog, data, order, etc..

-Every service has a custom URL format as especified for each services.
+Every service has a custom URL format as specified for each services.

 Representations
 ---------------